jrchatruc/space_invaders/README.md

 - [SDL2](https://www.libsdl.org/)

 Only tested on Linux and macOS.
-On macOS all you need is to to run
+On macOS all you need is to run

 ```
 brew install sdl2